 Although he passed away in 2012, many of his greatest pieces of advice not only still hold true for salespeople, but still leave a lot for modern sales leaders to learn.

-Here are some of Zig’s best quotes, and what sales leaders can take away from them when considering what sales performances means in 2016.
+Here are some of Zig’s best quotes, and what sales leaders can take away from them when considering what sales performance means in 2021.

 7 Zig Ziglar Quotes to Help You Rethink Sales Performance: